hmrc/bitwarden-manager/README.md

 }
 ```

-This passes the `username` to the user-management portal (an internal API) to retrieves the users assigned teams.
+This passes the `username` to the user-management portal (an internal API) which retrieves each user's assigned teams.

 Subsequently, a group & collection is associated to the new user within BitWarden.
 The user is granted `edit` privileges on the group/collection they're assigned to.